philamp/jellygrail/README.md

 - Bypass media import from your Radarr / Sonarr instances:
   - Uncheck `Automatically import completed downloads from download client`.
 - Local torrent download config:
-  - Check `Append .!qB extension to incomplete files` (example for `qBittorrent`, but other clients have similar functionnality).
+  - Check `Append .!qB extension to incomplete files` (example for `qBittorrent`, but other clients have similar functionality).
 - Remote torrent download config:
-  - `Post Torrent Download Action` > `Don't download any files to host` (example for `RealDebrid Client`, but other clients have similar functionnality).
+  - `Post Torrent Download Action` > `Don't download any files to host` (example for `RealDebrid Client`, but other clients have similar functionality).

 > [!CAUTION]
 > - I'm not responsible of any data loss / I'm not responsible of any illegal use / Use at your own risks.